Cockburn, Plummer help No. 15 Illinois beat Michigan 93-85

 - Phil MartelliAmerican basketball player and coach

-ANN ARBOR, Mich.
-(AP) Kofi Cockburn dominated on the inside, as usual, and his teammates provided plenty of offense from the outside.
+ANN ARBOR, Mich. – Kofi Cockburn dominated on the inside, as usual, and his teammates provided plenty of offense from the outside.

 Cockburn scored 27 points and Alfonso Plummer had 26, helping No. 15 Illinois beat Michigan 93-85 on Sunday.